DeviesDevelopment/blog/README.md

 ### Write new post

-From the repository root, run `hugo new posts/my-title.md`.
+From the repository root, run `./new-post.sh "Some epic title"`.

-This will create a new file in `content/posts/my-title.md`, where you can write your content.
+This will create a new file in `content/posts/YYYY-MM-DD_some-epic-title.md`, where you can write your content.

 ### Run server locally